Sedgemoor Motorcycle Training in Bridgwater, Somerset can offer the CBT (Compulsory Basic Training) course.

-Next you will (as required by law) carry out a minimum two hour on-road ride.
-During this stage, you will be under the supervision of one of our experienced instructors, who will be in contact with you via radio communication.
+Next you will go out on the road.
+During this stage, you will be under the supervision of one of our experienced instructors, who will be in contact with you via our two way Bluetooth communication systems.

 CBT Moped/Motorcycle Training DVSA Guide

 Official DVSA guide to compulsory basic training (CBT) for 50cc mopeds and motorcycles – including what you need to know before you go, what to take with you, and how the 5 training elements work.

 CBT isn't a test that you pass or fail – it's a training course.